-Associate of Applied Science│62 Credits│Full Time or Part Time│Fond du Lac, Beaver Dam, West Bend, Online
+Associate of Applied Science│65 Credits│Fond du Lac, West Bend, Online

-IT Application Support Specialist graduates are uniquely positioned to support a variety of applications in the workplace and support foundational networking, storage, and security needs.
+IT Application Support Specialist graduates are uniquely positioned to support various applications in the workplace and support foundational networking, storage, and security needs.

-Students will also receive training for Office 365 Administrator certification and will be prepared to provide end-user training and support for these and other software applications used in business settings.
+Additionally, students will undergo training to obtain the Office 365 Administrator certification, equipping them to deliver end-user training and support for various software applications commonly utilized in business environments.

 “The US Bureau of Labor Statistics projects employment in information technology occupations will grow much faster than the average for all occupations from 2021-31 due to growth and replacement needs.
 This is not just a national trend, but also a trend that we observe in our state and across the Moraine Park district.” – Bobbi Fields, Moraine Park Dean of Applied Technology and Trades